Chinese herbal medicine

 It may be used to treat a condition on its own, or patients might seek a combination of acupuncture and herbs to manage their condition.
 Herbs might be used where a patient is also receiving western medicine, but this should be discussed with both your herbalist and your GP or consultant before combining the two.

-Dr (TCM) Attilio D'Alberto is a Chinese medicine doctor and member of the Register of Chinese Herbal Medicine (RCHM) and the British Acupuncture Council.
-He is one of a small number of herbalists serving Twickenham and St Margarets and has years of experience.
+Dr (TCM) Attilio D'Alberto is a Chinese medicine practitioner and member of the Register of Chinese Herbal Medicine (RCHM) and the British Acupuncture Council.
+He is one of a small number of herbalists serving Twickenham and St Margarets and has years of experience, who also offers acupuncture treatment.
 He does not practice at botanica medica.

 Our herbal doctor practices acupuncture and Chinese herbal medicine and qualified from the Beijing University in 2004, and he has over 14 years clinical experience.
 In this time, he has helped thousands of patients seeking relief from their health or emotional conditions.